Teaching Foundations (Southern California)

 The Teaching Foundations program is designed to support the growth and success of all teachers—particularly those in their early years at independent schools—by focusing on foundational areas of teaching.
-Clearly new challenges and opportunities are emerging in the field of education due to COVID-19: our agenda will be responsive to the needs of teachers as schools announce their plans for the fall and we all adjust to the new realities of our jobs.
+Clearly, COVID-19 continues to change the landscape of teaching and learning, presenting us with new challenges and opportunities in the field of education.
+Teachers must be ready for new forms of learning, adopting and refining their curriculum and practice to respond to the ever changing demands while simultaneously developing a steadiness that promotes their own well-being and safeguards the social-emotional needs of their students.

-Sessions are organized around the following topics: identity and culture (self, school, and learning environment); lesson design and pedagogy, whether online, face-to-face, or in a blended approach; building successful professional relationships; communication and feedback; and sustaining a career in teaching.
+Sessions are organized around the following topics: identity and culture (self, school, and learning environment); lesson design and pedagogy; building successful professional relationships; communication and feedback; and sustaining a career in teaching.

 ABOUT THE FACILITATORS